UAV-assisted Online Machine Learning over Multi-Tiered Networks: A Hierarchical Nested Personalized Federated Learning Approach: Introduction

 \subsection{Motivations and Applications}

 The following scenarios will further motivate our system model for UAV-enabled online ML model training, where the UAVs perform both data collection and model training.

-\textbf{Community Service Systems via Amazon Sidewalk:} Amazon proposes \textit{Sidewalk}~\cite{Amazon_sidewalk_2} to integrate community networks of IoT devices for household appliance diagnostics (e.g., garage system maintenance, pet finding, smart lighting) in the absence of consistent wi-fi connectivity~\cite{Amazon_Sidewalk_1,sidewalk_white_paper} by leveraging device-to-device (D2D) communications.
+\textbf{Community Service Systems via Amazon Sidewalk:} Amazon proposes \textit{Sidewalk}~\cite{sidewalk_white_paper} to integrate community networks of IoT devices for household appliance diagnostics (e.g., garage system maintenance, pet finding, smart lighting) in the absence of consistent wi-fi connectivity by leveraging device-to-device (D2D) communications.
 However, efficient training of ML models on IoT devices and sharing them among distant neighborhoods faces four non-trivial challenges: (i) IoT devices may not be idle, plugged into power, or have direct access to a cellular base station (i.e., the core-network), preventing them from performing computationally intensive ML training, (ii) distant neighborhoods may not be reachable through D2D, (iii) neighborhoods' collected data may be time varying, and (iv) the neighborhoods may have extremely heterogeneous data distributions.
-We address the first two limitations by introducing UAV resource pooling and transferring model training vertically onto UAV swarms (e.g., the Amazon Prime Air delivery system~\cite{Amazonprimeair}), the third via model/concept drift at different neighborhoods, and the fourth through model personalization.
+We address the first two limitations by introducing UAV resource pooling and transferring model training vertically onto UAV swarms (e.g., the Amazon Prime Air delivery system), the third via model/concept drift at different neighborhoods, and the fourth through model personalization.

 \textbf{Distributed Surveillance in Smart Cities:} Our proposed method has natural applications to smart city surveillance systems.
-For instance, multiple UAV swarms can be spread throughout a city, extracting data from sensors and cameras as well as those devices in rural areas without direct access to the closed-circuit cellular network to train an ML model~\cite{piza2019cctv,heartbeat_laser,benedek2016lidar}.
-Additionally, these swarms can travel to diverse neighborhoods (e.g., industrial parks vs. academic campuses) within a city, allowing for model recalibration in the presence of dynamic environments and improving the quality of personalized models through exploiting data commonality.
+For instance, multiple UAV swarms can be spread throughout a city, extracting data from sensors and cameras as well as those devices in rural areas without direct access to the closed-circuit cellular network to train an ML model~\cite{piza2019cctv}.
+Additionally, these swarms can travel to diverse neighborhoods (e.g., industrial parks vs. academic campuses) within a city, allowing for model recalibration in the presence of dynamic environments and improving the quality of personalized models { through a global meta-learning approach that captures data commonalities across the city (see Sec.~\ref{sec:HN-PFL}).}